GiuliaForasassi/giuliaforasassi/README.md

 + 💻 Every time I go to Mediaworld I would like to buy a new PC

-+ 🎥 Series tv addicted
++ 🎥 Series tv addicted - NCIS is my all time favourite

 + 🧘‍♀️ Less is more